vimeo/dials/README.md

 	// sources can't fill this field.
 	Val1 string `dials:"Val1" yaml:"b"`
 	// the dials tag can be used as an alias so when the name in the config file
 	// changes, the code doesn't have to change.
-The dialsdesc tag is used to
-	// to provide flag description and help message for the field Val2 int `dials:"val_2" dialsdesc:"port for the application"`
+	Val2 int `dials:"val_2"`
 	// Dials will register a flag with the name matching the dials tag.
 	// Without any struct tags, dials will decode the go camel case field name
 	// and encode it using lower-kebab-case and use the encoded name as the flag
 	// name (ex: val-3).
 To specify a different flag name, use the `dialsflag`
 	// tag.
-Now, Dials will lookup "some-val"  flag instead.
-Since only
+Now, Dials will register a flag with "some-val" name instead.
-	// `dialsflag` tag is specified, Val3 will only be populated from command
-	// line flags
+	// The `dialsdesc` tag is used to provide help message for the flag.
-	Val3 bool `dialsflag:"some-val"`
+	Val3 bool `dialsflag:"some-val" dialsdesc:"enable auth"`
 	// Path holds the value of the path to the config file.
 Dials follows the
-	// Go convention and will look for the dials tag or field name in all caps
+	// Go convention for environment variables and will look for the dials tag
-	// when struct tags aren't specified.
-Without any struct tags, it would
+	// or field name in all caps when struct tags aren't specified.
+Without any
-	// lookup the PATH environment variable.
-To specify a different env variable,
+	// struct tags, it would lookup the PATH environment variable.
+To specify a
-	// use the `dials_env` tag.
-Now Dials will lookup "configpath" env value to
+	// different env variable, use the `dials_env` tag.
+Now Dials will lookup
-	// populate the Path field
+	// "configpath" env value to populate the Path field.
 	Path string `dials_env:"configpath"`
 }